FredrikKvalvik/temp-lang/README.md

 ## about

 everything is written by hand, without the use of any other library than the go std lib.
-This is mosty based on the books written by Robert Nystrom and Thorsten Ball (links at the bottom).
+This is mosty based on [Crafting interpreters] by Robert Nystrom, [Writing An Interpreter In Go] and [Writing A Compiler In Go] Thorsten Ball.

 ### Lexer